Vaent/CardPeeGee/documentation/Coding standards.md

 Microsoft's C# conventions should be followed by default, unless they contradict the project standards below.
 See https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions.

+## Constants

+A static `Constant` class has been placed in the Util directory with the intention that any global constants (anything with general relevance beyond a single class/context) should be housed there to avoid repetition and for ease of locating them.
+This class should contain nothing but `public const` fields which should be named using UPPER_SNAKE_CASE and listed alphabetically.

+Classes which reference global constants may include a `using static Constant` directive to avoid qualifying access.

+Any constants with more limited scope may be declared locally with reduced visibility and PascalCase names.

 ## Field declarations

 - If static fields are required they may be placed at the top of the class declaration, separate from instance variables.